Rules and regulations

 For serious drug and alcohol-related emergencies, seek immediate medical assistance.
 If someone is not feeling well, don’t be afraid to ask for help or call medical services at 112.
 In the Netherlands, you cannot be prosecuted for offences related to taking drugs subsequent to visiting the emergency department.

-Prostitution and Red Light District
+Sex workers and the Red Light District

 Traffic and road safety